 What Does This Mean For You?

-Maybe move closer to work or look for a job located near your home.
-Or at least consider it if your commute causes problems at home.
+Maybe move closer to work or look for a job near your home.
+Or at least consider similar measures if your commute causes problems between you and your spouse.

-Still, stress and strain from a daily commute may be one issue that contributes to the decline of a relationship.
+Still, stress and strain from a daily commute may be one issue contributing to a relationship’s decline.
 You have to look at your own situation to see if it plays a role for you.
-But it’s one unexpected influence that can lead down the road to divorce.
+But it’s one unexpected influence that leads some couples down the road to divorce.

 Related Reading: How Complicated Can Divorce Really Become?